 Now we have one MR signal formed of many MR signals of different frequencies.
 Luckily, we can easily extract out each frequency and its amplitude mathematically using the Fourier Transformation (FT).

-We can now map each signal to its location in the x-axis of the slice by its frequency and its amplitude (brightness).
+We can now map each signal to its location in the x-axis of the slice by its frequency and assign the corresponding amplitude (brightness).

 The wave signal we receive has to be digitised before the FT can be applied and the frequencies extracted via sampling.
 If the signal is not sampled regularly enough, we will underestimate its frequency - this is called aliasing.
 The sampling frequency required to give an accurate result can be calculated with the Nyquist limit i.e. the maximum signal frequency that can be accurately sampled:

 Nyquist limit = sampling frequency / 2

 A high frequency signal is wrongly sampled as a low frequency signal and slotted into the low frequency location resulting in wrap-around.

-To ensure that this limit is not broken the range of frequencies is limited prior to sampling using a 'band-pass filter' that will only allow through a certain range of frequencies - the receiver bandwidth.
+To ensure that this limit is not surpassed the range of frequencies is limited prior to sampling using a 'band-pass filter' that will only allow through a certain range of frequencies - the receiver bandwidth.
 The edges of the field-of-view in the frequency-encoding direction correspond to limits of the receiver bandwidth.